Building The Kingdom

 Prevent Roof Leaks - Elevated Roofing

 If your ceiling starts leaking during a storm, place a bucket or container under the leak to catch the water.
 Then, call Elevated Roofing as soon as possible to inspect the damage.
-We can apply a temporary fix to prevent further leaks until the weather improves enough for a full repair.
+We can apply a temporary fix to prevent any water leaks until the weather improves enough for a full repair.

 Even a small leak can cause major damage if left unchecked.
 Water can seep into your walls and ceiling, leading to mold, mildew and structural problems over time.
 It’s important to address any leak right away, no matter how minor it seems.